Treatments for Blood Clot Located Within Deep Vein

 Deep vein thrombosis (DVT) is a condition caused by the formation of a blood clot located within a deep vein.
-DVT typically occurs in the thigh or lower leg, but has been known to occur in other parts of the body as well.
-If left undiagnosed and untreated, DVT can cause severe damage in other blood vessels and internal organs and put an individual at high risk for untimely death.
-Depending on the severity and location of their specific clot, patients diagnosed with DVT may be treated with one of the three following procedures: thrombolysis, thrombectomy, or venoplasty.
-At Arizona Vein & Laser Institute, we offer all three treatments to patients in Phoenix, Glendale, Chandler, and surrounding regions.
-Read on to learn more about DVT, and give us a call to schedule an appointment today!
+DVT typically occurs in the thigh or lower leg but has been known to occur in other parts of the body as well.
+If left undiagnosed and untreated, DVT can cause severe damage to other blood vessels and internal organs and put an individual at high risk for death.
+Depending on the severity and location of their specific clot, patients diagnosed with DVT may be treated with one of the three following procedures: Thrombolysis, Thrombectomy, or Venoplasty.

 - Swelling in the lower extremities, usually on a single side

 - Severe and sudden pain in the foot or ankle

 - Increased warmth in a localized area of the skin

 - A reddish or bluish color change to a localized area of the skin

 If you are suffering from any of the above symptoms and believe that you may have DVT, it is important to meet with a medical professional as soon as possible.
 The longer DVT is left undiagnosed and untreated, the greater an individual’s risk for organ damage and untimely death.
 At Arizona Vein & Laser Institute, we offer comprehensive diagnosis and treatment procedures for patients suffering from DVT in all areas of the body.

 We typically diagnose DVT by performing a physical examination during which a patient will be asked questions about his or her medical history.
 A pain-free ultrasound will then be performed to detect the presence of blood clots.
 We may also recommend venography, a procedure where dye is injected into the body to better identify blood clots.